ngs-docs/angus/introduction-to-automation.md

 cd work2
 ```

-and then copy and paste the assembly workflow above.
-(This will take a few
+and then copy and paste the assembly and annotation workflow
-minutes.)
+above.
+(This will take a few minutes.)

 ## While it's running...